nalchi-net/GnsSharp/README.md

     await Task.Delay(16);

-// Close from the client side ISteamNetworkingSockets.CloseConnection(client, 0, "Client's closing!", false);
+// Close from the client side ISteamNetworkingSockets.User.CloseConnection(client, 0, "Client's closing!", false);

 // Wait for the server side to close the connection while (serverClosing == 0)